Learn How to Play Soccer

 Or, if you can't find a pick up game then create your own, call your friends and see if they want to meet up and play two versus two to a set of small goals.
 This is really how you learn to play the game of soccer, when you join up with your friends and play the game without coaches around telling you what to do.
 Here, in a small sided games you can try new thing and just enjoy the game.

-In the same way you pick a mentor to teach you the game, find a mentor on a team you watch on TV.
-Whose style of play do you admire?
+In the same way you pick a soccer mentor to teach you the game, find a mentor on a team you watch on TV or online.
+Someone whose style of play do you admire.
 What position do you play?
 Pick someone whose style of play you admire or plays your position.
 Copy all of the things they do on the field and see if you can reenact them on your own.

 Get in Shape